cinnData/MLearning/Lectures/[ML-04] Logistic regression.md

 ## Binary classification

-In **binary classification**, the two target values are typically called **positive** and **negative**.
+In **binary classification**, the two classes are typically called **positive** and **negative**.
 The labels positive/negative must be assigned so that they favor your intuition.
 Mind that, if you leave this to the computer, it may call positive what you regard as negative.

 In a binary setting, managing two complementary probabilities is redundant, so we focus on the positive class probability.
 This probability, called the **predictive score**, can be used for management purposes in many business applications (*e.g*. in credit scoring).

 In the default prediction, a sample would be classified as positive when its score exceeds 0.5.
 But you may wish to replace 0.5 by a different **threshold** value.
 In a business application, the choice of the threshold may be based on a **cost/benefit analysis**.
-It is not hard to find (approximately) the **optimal threshold** for a user-specified cost matrix.
+It is not hard to (approximately) find the **optimal threshold** for a user-specified cost matrix.

 ## The confusion matrix

-The evaluation of a classifier is, explicitly or implicitly, based on a **confusion matrix**, obtained by cross tabulation of the actual target values and the predicted target values.
+The evaluation of a classifier is, explicitly or implicitly, based on a **confusion matrix**, obtained by cross tabulation of the actual classes and the predicted classes.
 There is not a universal consensus on what to place in the rows and what in the columns.
-We use the same convention as the scikit-learn manual, with the actual target value in the rows and the predicted target value in the columns.
+We use the same convention as the scikit-learn manual, with the actual classes in the rows and the predicted classes in the columns.

 In a binary setting, a visual inspection of the confusion matrix is always recommended.
 It will probably help you to decide whether the model is going to be useful.
 In many cases, it is practical to examine the model performance separately on the actual positives and negative samples.